casutton/mlp/README.md

 * Martin Vechev, ETH Zurich, http://www.srl.inf.ethz.ch/
 * Jules Villard, Facebook, https://www.doc.ic.ac.uk/~jvillar1/

-Workshop accepts submissions of extended abstracts that will be disseminated on the workshop web site.
+The workshop accepts submissions of extended abstracts that will be disseminated on the workshop web site.
 We welcome applied and theoretical contributions exploring, among others:

 * new learning algorithms, models, and architectures for the domain of programs;
+* machine learning methods for program suggestion, synthesis, debugging, and other programming tasks;
+* probabilistic extensions of conventional program analyses;
 * source code representations for learning;
-* probabilistic extensions of conventional program analyses;
-* applying natural language processing techniques to code;
+* applying natural language processing techniques to code, comments, documentation, and other software artifacts;
 * description and evaluations of new tools;

 Well-prepared surveys and vision statements will also be considered.

 The accepted extended abstracts will not preclude